 Try Netflix again.

-Press and hold the Sleep/Wake button until the red slider appears.
+If the sliders don't appear, press and hold the Sleep/Wake button until the red slider appears, then drag the slider.

 Once your device powers on, try Netflix again.

-From your iPhone, iPad, or iPod touch home screen, press and hold the Netflix app until it shakes.
+From your device's home screen, tap and hold the Netflix app until it shakes.

-Tap the X in the top left corner of the Netflix icon, then tap Delete.
-Once deleted, press the Home button to stop the shaking.
+In the top left corner of the Netflix icon, tap the X, then tap Delete.
+Once deleted, press the Done or Home button to stop the shaking.

 Select the free Netflix app from Netflix, Inc.